petersulyok/smfc/README.md

 ```

 Compatible with Fedora 39+, RHEL/Rocky/AlmaLinux 9+ (with EPEL), CentOS Stream 9+, openSUSE Leap 15.5+.
 See the [smfc-rpm README](https://github.com/petersulyok/smfc-rpm) for the full distribution list.
 The package installs the same files as the manual installation.
 Configuration files are preserved on upgrade.
 See [PACKAGES.md](PACKAGES.md) for build-from-source instructions.
+The RPM package enables the `smfc` service but does not start it on installation.
+First review your configuration (see [chapter 10.](https://github.com/petersulyok/smfc/tree/main?tab=readme-ov-file#10-configuration)), then start the service manually (see [chapter 11.](https://github.com/petersulyok/smfc/tree/main?tab=readme-ov-file#11-how-to-run-smfc)); from then on it starts automatically on every boot.

 #### 9.3.
 Docker installation
 `smfc` is also available as a docker image, see more details in [Docker.md](docker/Docker.md).
 In this case, your job is only to provide your configuration file on the host computer, `smfc` will be executed automatically when the container is starting.